A Guide to Moonlighting for Physicians and Residents

 Physician Moonlighting: Trends & Demographics

-- Internal medicine physicians – averaging $64,000 in a secondary income
+- Pediatric physicians – averaging $62,000 in a secondary income

-- Family practice physicians – averaging $51,800 in a secondary income
+- Family medicine physicians – averaging $53,000 in a secondary income

 Other moonlighting specialists who frequently take advantage of secondary jobs include hospitalists, pediatricians, gastroenterologists, and many others.

-Although residents "are legally allowed to provide medical care as licensed physicians and receive direct financial compensation in return for these services," as Elizabeth Kwo, MD, MBA wrote in a 2012 article for Medscape, not all medical programs allow residents to moonlight.
+Although residents "are legally allowed to provide medical care as licensed physicians and receive direct financial compensation in return for these services," as Elizabeth Kwo, MD, MBA wrote in an article for Medscape, not all medical programs allow residents to moonlight.

-The Accreditation Committee for Graduate Medical Education (ACGME) has also capped the number of combined educational and work hours for residents at 80 hours per week.
+The American Medical Association (AMA) also reports that residents are capped for the number of combined educational and work hours at 80 hours per week.

 "Residents can't be on call for more than 1 in 3 nights and must have a day off during the week," Dr. Kwo added.
 "First-year residents (PGY-1s) and residents on a J-1 visa sponsorship aren't allowed to moonlight; however, residents on an H-1B visa are allowed to moonlight."